Care work is about providing personal and practical support to help people live their lives.

 Pay and benefits

-- Many roles pay above than the National Living Wage and pay travel time between appointments and mileage.
+- Many roles pay above the National Living Wage and pay travel time between appointments and mileage.

 Could I care?